 This is a direct commercial benefit, and despite the one-time cost to purchase a domain name, these benefits last for the lifetime of the domain name.
 Averaged over that lifetime, a high quality domain name is likely to be the single best investment for any company seeking to elevate its online presence.

 Here is a link giving examples of publicly reported high quality .com domain names sales: www.DNJournal.com

 Here is a link to a third party site that has collated experiences from companies that have chosen to use this type of domain name: www.webmastering.co.uk

 - How we chose our domain names

 - As many of the more usable descriptive/generic names were initially registered many years ago, the majority of our properties are operated on domain names made available following the abandonment of domains of the same character string by third parties unknown.
-By examining lists of these names, we are able to extract descriptive/common terms that we feel would benefit our service, and we competed to secure those terms at the moment they became available to register again as domain names.
-We have supplemented and filtered this using various descriptive term lists.
+By examining lists of these names, we were able to extract descriptive/common terms that we felt would benefit our service, and we competed to secure those terms at the moment they became available to register again as domain names.
+We supplemented and filtered this using various descriptive term lists.

 - I have a company/brand/website/etc called xyz and you have xyz.tld - why?